Autism and Challenging Behaviour 4 – Eating and getting the right foods

 Our son who has autism

-I’m not 100% sure how to explain exactly what my problem actually is.
-Perhaps the best way is just to tell the story of yesterday’s incident and ask for your advice as to how we can help our son (and ourselves) find a solution.
-I’ve included this as part of our ongoing series looking at autism and challenging behaviour.
-You can read the series here.
+I’m not 100% sure how to explain exactly what my problem is.
+Perhaps the best way is to tell the story of yesterday’s incident and ask for your advice on how we can help our son (and ourselves) find a solution.
+I’ve included this as part of our ongoing series on autism and challenging behaviour.

-As you may of may not know we have a seven year old son (called John) who is on the autistic spectrum.
-As we know people with autism show a wide variety of behaviours and pretty much none show the same exact pattern.
-That being said many readers may have had similar experiences and will be able to suggest some ways my wife and I can work with John to try and end what I have called in the title of this blog post “unconscious vandalism”.
+As you may or may not know, we have a seven-year-old son (called John) who is on the autistic spectrum.
+As we know, people with autism show a wide variety of behaviours, and pretty much none show the same exact pattern.
+That being said, many readers may have had similar experiences and will be able to suggest some ways my wife and I can work with John to try and end what I have called in the title of this blog post “unconscious vandalism”.

-One of the things our son likes doing is to spend time on his own watching videos on YouTube.
-Mainly he like to watch science programs and similar.
-Although in the last week he has started to take an interest in voting systems but that is another matter.
+One of the things our son likes to do is spend time alone watching videos on YouTube.
+He mainly likes to watch science programs and similar programs.
+However, in the last week, he has started to take an interest in voting systems, but that is another matter.

-Over the last few weeks he has taken to blockading the door to the room where we keep the computer with a chair.
-I can understand that like a lot of people with autism he likes to be on his own.
-That being said it seems now not to be the only reason.
+Over the last few weeks, he has taken to blocking the door to the room where we keep the computer with a chair.
+I can understand that, like a lot of people with autism, he likes to be on his own.
+That being said, it seems now not to be the only reason.

-I have no idea why he did so and on asking him it seems that neither does he.
-Hence my describing his actions as unconscious vandalism.
-I don’t think that he is taking revenge on us but again he does know it is wrong.
-He could certainly see I was upset when I saw the results of his afternoon.
+I have no idea why he did so, and on asking him, it seems that neither does he.
+Hence, I describe his actions as unconscious vandalism.
+I don’t think that he is taking revenge on us, but again, he does know it is wrong.
+He could certainly see that I was upset when I saw the results of his afternoon.

 By the way the incident can only have taken about 10 minutes since the last time we looked in on him.

 So what to do?
-I have to say I’m totally clueless.
+I have to say I’m clueless.

-Thus I’m turning this over to you.
-What can my wife and I do to ween John off these kinds of behaviours?
+Thus, I’m turning this over to you.
+What can my wife and I do to wean John off these behaviours?
 Have you experienced anything similar in your life?

-It would be great if you could use the comments section below to share both your stories and any advice you may be able to give us.
+We would appreciate it if you could use the comments section below to share your stories and any advice you may have for us.

 Thanks very much in advance.